-

 Currently the periodic thread sequence goes like this:

-1. purge in-memory sessions ended with endSessionsFromClient command.
+1. Purge sessions pending to be refreshed ended with endSessionsFromClient command.

 2. Perform refresh.
 This updates the ping on sessions collection for each currently active in-memory session.

 3. Scan the sessions collection and check which sessions still exists.
-Sessions that no longer exists in the collection are treated as "expired" sessions and are purged from in-memory.
+Sessions that no longer exists in the collection are treated as "expired" sessions and we call kill cursors on them.

 However, any assertion that occurs abort the entire sequence.
-This means that if a single shard keeps on causing step#2 to assert, then it will not purge any of the expired sessions and can cause it to accumulate.
+This means that if a single shard keeps on causing step#2 to assert, then it will not clear the list of "sessions pending to be refreshed" and can cause it to accumulate.

 As a concrete example, imagine this setup: